luckpp/microservices-tickets/auth/README.md

 ## Validation library:

-In order to properly validate the data send by clienst over HTTP we should do validation.
+In order to properly validate the data send by clients over HTTP we should do validation.
 One npm module that could be used: `express-validator`:
 `$ npm i express-validator`